AnshidNuhmanPillat/python_simulator/robot-sim/README.md

    - else a temporary variable is created smilarly and if the temporary value is less than the difference, then difference is updated
 - if the difference is less than the threshold, the two tokens are considered are in pair and returned the variable 1 else 0

+**Starting main function:**
-initialising the variable to track whether all the tokens are in pair initialising the variable to track whether the silver token is droppped
+initialising the variable to track whether all the tokens are in pair.
+initialising the variable to track whether the silver token is droppped.

 while true, called find_silver_token and find_golden_token function to get distance and orientation of silver and golden token
 - if the robot is detected then checked whether the silver token is in pair with a golden token; if yes then the variable is updated to track the pairing and then the robot is rotated.
 If the variable is above a limit, the loop is break